antwankakki/Flint/README.md

 We'll assume a pure TCP connection is established between the drone and your controller for the sake of simplicity, but this specification should work across all supported connections with little or no changes.

 We'll use `arg:len` to represent arguments.
-The number following the colon (`:`) represents the number of arguments, e.g., to represent a list of one acknowledge integer followed by a device id followed by 8 parameters, we will use the following notation:
+The number following the colon (`:`) represents the number of arguments, e.g., the following notation represents a list of a single argument followed by two argument followed by 7 arguments:

 ```
-  acknowledge:1 device_id:1 parameters:8
+  arg1:1 arg2:2 arg3:7
 ```

+The numbers from the notation above refer to the length of each argument, i.e.g: arg1 occupies index 0, second argument occupies index 1 and index 2, and arg3 occupies the indices 3 through 9.

 All commands sent to the drone consist of a list of 10 integer values.
 How the values are constructed and organized is discussed as you read along.